rexzea/Simple-Hand-Tracking/README.md

 ---
-⚠️ Note: This is a development version.
+⚠️ Note: This is still in development version.
 APIs and features may change significantly before the first stable release.